likchun/Final-year-project/README.md

 ### **Optimization**

 #### Choice of compiler
 After compiling the source code with several C compilerson Windows system, MinGW TDM-GCC 64 seems to be a good choice.
-Its running time is lesser than Cygwin64, the attached terminal of Visual Studio Code and MinGW 64/32.
+Its execution time is shorter.
 You can find MinGW TDM-GCC 64 here: https://jmeubank.github.io/tdm-gcc/

 #### Compiling flag